engelsjk/parcelier/README.md

 ![](images/tiles.png)

-There are arguably better or more efficiently ways to accomplish this specific task.
-This is only one way that I've found to work reasonably well.
+There are arguably better or more efficient or more reasonable ways to accomplish this specific task.
+This is just one way that I've found to work reasonably well.

 ## Help